Sonic the Hedgehog 2: Reception

-Sonic the Hedgehog 2 received acclaim and many critics considered it better than the first Sonic.
+Sonic the Hedgehog 2 received acclaim.
+Numerous critics considered it better than the first Sonic.
 Electronic Gaming Monthly (EGM) wrote that it could "best be described with a lot of 2s", being twice as long and fun as its predecessor.
 Reviewers noted Sonic 2 was similar to Sonic the Hedgehog in appearance and gameplay.
 The similarities did not bother Electronic Games, which said the level variety and multiplayer made it an improvement, but Mega and GamesMaster considered them a detriment.
 In particular, GamesMaster felt that Sonic 2 was just more of Sonic the Hedgehog and did not improve much.

 Critics commended the presentation, with EGM describing Sonic 2 as an impressive showcase of the Genesis hardware.
 The visuals were praised as colorful and detailed, and EGM and Mega highlighted the backgrounds for their intricacy.
-GamePro, Mean Machines Sega, and Mega wrote that the updated sprites were larger and animated better; Mean Machines said Sonic's new animation frames made for a smoother appearance.
+GamePro, Mean Machines Sega, and Mega wrote that the updated sprites were larger and better animated.
+Mean Machines said Sonic's new animation frames made for a smoother appearance.
 Several critics said the graphics were better than the first game's, though Computer and Video Games (CVG) and GamesMaster felt they were about the same.
 CVG said this was not a problem since Sonic's graphics were already excellent.
-The music was also praised, though CVG and GamePro respectively said it was not as memorable as the first game's or as impressive as the visuals.
+The music was also commended, though CVG said it was not as memorable as the first game's and GamePro found it less impressive than the visuals.